 GTM Strategy: Development

-A GTM strategy is developed with research, analysis and decision-making to:
+A GTM strategy consists of research, analysis, and decision-making to:

 - Align corporate mission, vision, and business model.